Disconnect your negative battery post and lay it aside.

 Remove the firewall grommet that is now exposed.
 Pull it out and poke a hole into the grommet large enough for the red wire to feed though, and then re-secure grommet to firewall.

-Take your red wire supplied with the kit and feed it though the hole you just made in the firewall grommet. * feed it from the hood/outside area to the cab/inside car area.
+Take your red and black wires supplied with the kit and feed them though the hole you just made in the firewall grommet. * feed it from the hood/outside area to the cab/inside car area.

 Pull wire lead into cab and into passenger door; you will find a pass through behind where the kick panel was.
 Route the orange, violet, blue, and brown wires through this hole into the rubber tube in between the cab and the door.
 We were able to use a 14mm wrench to aid with feeding wires though the pass thru into the driver door.
 The pictures below show only 2 wires, this is just a reference to show you how to route the 4 wires you will be running into the door.